HunterCartier702/RHCSA-Home-Lab/README.md

 	-rw-r--r--.
 1 user01 devops 0 Jul 21 13:27 go_lang_proj.txt # created file owned by that group

 # 1 sticky bit
-# when applied, can delete a file only if root, owner, owner of dir where file located
+# when applied, can only delete a file only if you are root, owner, or owner of directory where file is located
 $ ls -ld /tmp
 	drwxrwxrwt.
 14 root root 4096 Jul 21 13:26 /tmp
 ```